Browser does not support script.

 Compulsory module

-This module will deepen both your theoretical knowledge and practical abilities of intercultural communication.
-Explore the meaning of culture through studying case studies from around the world.
-Look at how culture is represented in the media, in textbooks and in the tourist industry and start to understand culture beyond stereotypes.
+This module will deepen both your theoretical knowledge and your practical abilities in intercultural communication.
+You will explore the meaning of culture by studying case studies from around the world, considering how culture is represented in the media, in textbooks and in the tourist industry, as you start to understand culture beyond stereotypes.
 You will also learn how to develop your own communication and intercultural skills.

 Credits: 20